Near-ring/GameOfAmazonsAI/README.md

 #
-An AI implementation using monte carlo tree search (MCTS) for the Game of Amozons
+An AI implementation using monte carlo tree search (MCTS) for the Game of Amazons